ssubrahm/resume/README.md

 # resume
-Resume projects using Angle's class concepts and beyond This is under construction and not anywhere near finishd yet!
+Resume projects using Angle's class concepts and beyond. <br>
+This is under construction and not anywhere near finishd yet!